intzaaa/RegularFramework/Readme.md

 GetValue(() => signal) === 'Bye!' // true
 GetValue(114514) === 114514 // true, of course
 ```

+`GetValue` will recursively evaluate the value until it is no longer a function or a signal.
+If you notice that the parameter type of the RegularFramework built-in function is `Final<T>`, it means that you can pass a function or a signal to it and it will be updated responsively.

+If you want to finally return a function, you should wrap it in `StopGetValue`, otherwise it will be evaluated instead of returned.

 ### 7. Visit the API and example sites to learn more